Riverside County Fair and National Date Festival

 The Riverside County Fair and National Date Festival takes place in Indio, California.
 Since 1947 the annual festival has been held to celebrate the Date Palm harvest in the Coachella Valley.
 The event is held in February on the Riverside County Fairgrounds.
+The fair is located in Indio, California, a city in the Colorado Desert, approximately 130 mi east of Los Angeles.

 The Coachella Valley has about 250,000 date palms planted on approximately 5000 acre which produces 35,000,000 pounds of dates annually.
-The agricultural industry is responsible for 95 percent of the nation's crop.
+This long-standing agricultural industry is responsible for 95 percent of the nation's crop of dates.